 Awning: A hood, cover or porte-cocheres often comprised of fabric, metal, or glass that is designed and intended to provide for protection from the elements or as a decorative appurtenance, and which projects from a wall or roof of a structure over a window, walk, door, landing, public right-of-way or the like, and that may include a type which can be retracted, folded, or collapsed against the face of a supporting building.
 An awning with symbols, logo(s) or lettering (excluding the street address) are considered a sign for the purposes of this ordinance.

-Bakery: An establishment used for the preparation of bread, cake, cupcakes, confections and other similar baked pastries.
+Bakery: An establishment primarily used for the on or off-site preparation and retail sale of bread, cake, cupcakes, confections and other similar baked pastries.
+Such uses may include incidental food service.